Merci-chao/userChrome.js/docs/multitabrows/index.md

 ### 🆕 Newest Features Support

-Whether you’re using Tab Groups or working with Split View, Multi Tab Rows is fully compatible with Firefox’s latest features.
+Whether you’re using **tab group** or working with **split views**, Multi Tab Rows is fully compatible with Firefox’s latest features.
 Dragging tabs or split views to group them together works just as it used to be.

 ![Drag & drop to create tab group](https://cdn.jsdelivr.net/gh/Merci-chao/userChrome.js@main/screenshots/grouping.en.png)

 ### ✨ Polished Interactions

 Multi Tab Rows refines Firefox’s native tab behavior, fixing glitches and filling in gaps to deliver a smoother, more complete experience.
-Every interaction feels natural, as if it were built directly into Firefox itself.
+Every interaction feels natural, as if it were natively built into Firefox.

 ![Polished interactions compare to native Firefox](https://cdn.jsdelivr.net/gh/Merci-chao/userChrome.js@main/screenshots/polishedInteractions.en.png)